 and relations to exist in that database.
 You can create these with the following

-# Prepare for creating the database schema $ source backend/env/bin/activate $ export DJANGO_SETTINGS_MODULE='baserow.config.settings.base' $ export DATABASE_PASSWORD="yourpassword" $ export DATABASE_HOST="localhost" # Create database schema $ baserow migrate $ deactivate
+# Prepare for creating the database schema $ source backend/env/bin/activate $ export DJANGO_SETTINGS_MODULE='baserow.config.settings.base' $ export DATABASE_PASSWORD='yourpassword' $ export DATABASE_HOST="localhost" # Create database schema $ baserow migrate # Sync the template files with the database $ baserow sync_templates $ deactivate

 # Install supervisor $ apt install supervisor -y # Create folder for baserow logs $ mkdir /var/log/baserow/ # Move configuration files $ cd /baserow $ cp docs/guides/installation/configuration-files/supervisor/* /etc/supervisor/conf.d/